Marlon Mack: Indianapolis Colts

+2017 season

-The Indianapolis Colts selected Mack in the fourth round (143rd overall) of the 2017 NFL Draft.
+The Indianapolis Colts selected Mack in the fourth round (143rd overall) of the 2017 NFL draft.
 Mack became the first running back to be drafted from the University of South Florida and was the 15th running back drafted in 2017.
 He was the 28th USF player to be selected in the history of the NFL draft.

-2017 season

-On May 17, 2017, the Indianapolis Colts signed Mack to a four-year, $2.81 million contract that includes a signing bonus of $419,648.
+On May 17, 2017, the Colts signed Mack to a four-year, $2.81 million contract that includes a signing bonus of $419,648.

 Throughout training camp, Mack competed to be the primary backup running back against Robert Turbin and Josh Ferguson.
-Head coach Chuck Pagano named Mack the third running back on the Colts’ depth chart to begin the regular season, behind Frank Gore and Robert Turbin.
+Head coach Chuck Pagano named Mack the third running back on the Colts’ depth chart to begin the regular season, behind Frank Gore and Turbin.

 Mack made his NFL debut in the season-opener at the Los Angeles Rams and had ten carries for 24 yards.
 He scored his first NFL touchdown on a three-yard carry during the fourth quarter of their 46–9 loss.
 In addition, he made his first career reception on a 21-yard pass from quarterback Scott Tolzien and fumbled once.
 Mack was inactive for two games (Weeks 3–4) due to a shoulder injury.
 In Week 5, Mack had nine carries for a season-high 91 rushing yards and a touchdown during a 26–23 overtime victory against the San Francisco 49ers.
 Three weeks later, Mack had a season-high 11 carries for 27 yards and caught three passes for 36 yards and made his first touchdown reception on a 24-yard pass from quarterback Jacoby Brissett during the third quarter as the Colts narrowly lost 24–23 at the Cincinnati Bengals in Week 8.

 Mack finished his rookie year with 93 carries for 358 rushing yards and three rushing touchdowns to go along with 21 receptions for 225 receiving yards and one receiving touchdown in 14 games.